0xtopus/CS61C-repo/AceMyFile/cs61c_note.md

 ## MUX

-Use muxes to select among input
+Use muxes(multiplexers) to select among input

 - S input bits selects 2^S^ inputs
 - Each input can be n-bits wide, independent of S